vegawidget/ggvega/dev/DSC-2019/dsc-talk.md

 `geom_path()` is based on the order of the data while in Vega-Lite there is an order encoding.

-Additionally, there are not currently working Vega-Lite implementations of `positionDodge` and `positionJitter` though the Vega-Lite is working on implementing this.
+Additionally, there are not currently Vega-Lite implementations of `positionDodge` and `positionJitter` though the Vega-Lite team is working on this.

-There is are some issues with the chart remaining extensible to new data when factors are involved that we have not quite worked out yet.
-One of those is that if the forcats package is used to order according to population size in a bar chart like this, we cannot capture this because it happens outside the ggplot object.
+There are some issues with the chart remaining extensible to new data when factors are involved that we have not quite worked out yet.

+One of those is that if the forcats package is used to order a bar chart according to size in an example like this, we cannot capture this because it happens outside the ggplot object.

 **Limitations in ggvega**: